OpenDataology/website/content/en/docs/distributions/gke/customizing-gke.md

     gcloud projects add-iam-policy-binding [PROJECT] --member=user:[EMAIL] --role=roles/viewer
     ```

 Alternatively, you can also grant these roles on the [IAM page in the Cloud Console](https://console.cloud.google.com/iam-admin/iam).
-Make sure you are in the same project as your Kubeflow deployment.
+Make sure you are in the same project as your OpenDataology deployment.

 <a id="gpu-config"></a>
 ### Add GPU nodes to your cluster

-To add GPU accelerators to your Kubeflow cluster, you have the following
+To add GPU accelerators to your OpenDataology cluster, you have the following
 options:

 * Pick a Google Cloud zone that provides NVIDIA Tesla K80 Accelerators
   (`nvidia-tesla-k80`).
-* Or disable node-autoprovisioning in your Kubeflow cluster.
+* Or disable node-autoprovisioning in your OpenDataology cluster.
 * Or change your node-autoprovisioning configuration.

 To see which accelerators are available in each zone, run the following